junxit/us-congress-bills-114/bill.md

 - **(b)** *Otherwise lawful disclosures* Nothing in this Act or the amendments made by this Act shall be construed to limit or prohibit—
   - **(1)** otherwise lawful disclosures of communications, records, or other information, including reporting of known or suspected criminal activity, by a non-Federal entity to any other non-Federal entity or the Federal Government; or
   - **(2)** any otherwise lawful use of such disclosures by any entity of the Federal government, without regard to whether such otherwise lawful disclosures duplicate or replicate disclosures made under this Act.
-- **(c)** *Whistle blower protections* Nothing in this Act or the amendments made by this Act shall be construed to prohibit or limit the disclosure of information protected under section 2302(b)(8) of title 5, United States Code (governing disclosures of illegality, waste, fraud, abuse, or public health or safety threats), section 7211 of title 5, United States Code (governing disclosures to Congress), section 1034 of title 10, United States Code (governing disclosure to Congress by members of the military), or any similar provision of Federal or State law.
+- **(c)** *Whistle blower protections* Nothing in this Act or the amendments made by this Act shall be construed to prohibit or limit the disclosure of information protected under section 2302(b)(8) of title 5, United States Code (governing disclosures of illegality, waste, fraud, abuse, or public health or safety threats), section 7211 of title 5, United States Code (governing disclosures to Congress), section 1034 of title 10, United States Code (governing disclosure to Congress by members of the military), or any similar provision of Federal or State law..
 - **(d)** *Protection of sources and methods* Nothing in this Act or the amendments made by this Act shall be construed—
   - **(1)** as creating any immunity against, or otherwise affecting, any action brought by the Federal Government, or any department or agency thereof, to enforce any law, executive order, or procedure governing the appropriate handling, disclosure, or use of classified information;
   - **(2)** to affect the conduct of authorized law enforcement or intelligence activities; or
-  - **(3)** to modify the authority of a department or agency of the Federal Government to protect classified information, intelligence sources and methods, and the national security of the United States.
+  - **(3)** to modify the authority of the President or a department or agency of the Federal Government to protect and control the dissemination of classified information, intelligence sources and methods, and the national security of the United States.
 - **(e)** *Relationship to other laws* Nothing in this Act or the amendments made by this Act shall be construed to affect any requirement under any other provision of law for a non-Federal entity to provide information to the Federal Government.
 - **(f)** *Information sharing relationships* Nothing in this Act or the amendments made by this Act shall be construed—
   - **(1)** to limit or modify an existing information-sharing relationship;